hackle/blog-rust/raw/geometric-beauty-of-code-design.md

 }
 ```

-Is represented as this.
+This can be represented as below.

 ![expressions](https://s3.ap-southeast-2.amazonaws.com/hacklewayne.com/geometrical-beauty/expression-based-flow.png)

-An expression based function translates to a nice, one-directional diagram.
+The expression based implementation translates to a nice, one-directional diagram.
 Why one-directional?
 It's because,
-* values cannot be mutated, so there is no need for arrows to go backwards
+* values cannot be mutated, so there is no need, and no way for arrows to go backwards
-* a values is either used to build up more values, or returned at the end
+* a values is either used to build up more values, or returned at the end.
+Or it's unused and redundant
-* a value can always be rebuilt to the same result, as its parts are also values or expressions (that never change!
+* a result value can be rebuilt if its dependencies are also values or expressions (that never change!
-* this also applies to global values
+* this works equally well when global values are dependencies

-These are incredibly powerful assurances to have, and it greatly reduces the mental burden.
-This is what straight-**FORWARD** code really looks like - you may say statement-based programs can be simple, clear, but remember, they are BACKWARDS in the literal sense.
+These are incredibly powerful assurances to have, and it puts an end to the looming worry of variables changing unexpectedly.
+This is what straight-**FORWARD** code really looks like - people may contend that statement-based programs can also be "simple" or "clear", but remember, they can always be BACKWARDS in the literal sense.

 ## Loop vs Recursion